-Your lodgings will consist of a simple wooden camping cabin close to a creek under the canopy of and old growth forest primarily made up of Douglas Fir, Western Cedar and Western Bigleaf Maple.
+Your lodgings will consist of a simple wooden sleeper cabin close to a creek under the canopy of and old growth forest primarily made up of Douglas Fir, Western Cedar and Western Bigleaf Maple.
 Thick moss blankets many of the lower trees and you will hear owls in the evening.
 You will have a queen mattress and simple storage space.
-There is no power nor water in the camping cabins.
-You will feel like you are sleeping IN the forest.
+2 of the sleeper cabins have electricity, two are without.
 The kitchen and bathroom, living room, woodshop and fire pit are in and around the lodge (a hundred feet away), which is an amazing pressure ring timbered structure built with wood cut and milled on the property.
 We have two bathrooms with huge showers and a full kitchen with two refrigerators, oven, toaster and dish washer.
 Our wood shop and tool space is attached to the lodge where we have a nice selection of Douglas Fir and cedar for projects.

-This is a very good opportunity to decompress and release some of the stress of modern life.
-It is a rustic paradise.
-Depending on the time of year, there could possibly be other volunteers/tenants/or family sharing the lodge space.
+Depending on the time of year, there could possibly be other workers/tenants/or family sharing the lodge space.
 It's also possible that you would have the place practically to yourself other than our caretaker across the street who will direct the work week and assist in grocery shopping when necessary.
 Probably best suited to couples, traveling friends, or independent adventurers who don't mind the possibility of a little solitude now and then.

 You will be responsible for your own food and have access to a full kitchen to cook and clean etc. We can provide the staples (rice, beans, pasta and sauce, potatoes, fruits and veg, some special requests).
 We eat simply and healthy out here.
 We are not vegetarians but we try to balance affordability with organic/sustainable when possible.